You are in the right place if you're trying to use

 copy "C:\Program Files (x86)\Git\mingw32\ssl\certs\ca-bundle.crt" c:\Users\Matt\ca-bundle.crt

-ca-bundle.crt file that you copied & your
+ca-bundle.crt file that you copied & the

 .cer files you exported from the browser.
 Copy the entire